holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator of each Circle will facilitate elections to elect a Partner into each of its Elected Roles, using the process and rules defined in Article 3.

-All Partners who fill an unelected Role within the Circle are eligible for election into its Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.
+Partners who fill an unelected Role within the Circle are eligible for election into its Elected Roles, except for the Lead Link of a Circle, who may not be elected as its Facilitator or Rep Link.
+A Policy of the Circle or any Super-Circle ultimately containing the Circle may allow additional candidates.

 A Partner may hold multiple Elected Roles in a Circle.